 Johnny

 A lightweight, project-agnostic semantic memory system designed to provide the retrieval layer for RAG (Retrieval-Augmented Generation) applications.
-Named after Johnny Mnemonic from the film of the same name, it enables storing facts, conversations, or documents with auto-generated embeddings and querying them by semantic similarity.
+Named after Johnny Mnemonic from the film of the same name, it stores facts, conversations, or documents with auto-generated embeddings and queries them by semantic similarity.

 Everything you need to add semantic memory capabilities to your AI applications.